NoSleepTillLambos/AlgoCrypt/README.md

 <!-- stipulated the highlight you experienced with the project -->

-- The highlights for me were becoming familiar with JSX and the other react syntax, it proved to be challenging but extremely worthwhile when everything came together.
+- The highlight for me was getting familiar with JSX and the other react syntax, it proved to be challenging but extremely worthwhile when everything came together.
-- What aspects did you enjoy.
+- I really enjoyed working with Chart js even though it proved to be an issue throughout, i really enjoyed the data visualization aspect.

 #### Challenges